HaxeFoundation/haxe-evolution/README.md

 Once a HXP has been submitted, it can be discussed and modified.
 Anybody can also submit a PR against an existing HXP to have it amended.

+> Please understand that the HXP discussion and voting process is for cases where the core team is not opposed to the proposed changes.
+Although all proposals are appreciated, if the core team is opposed to a given HXP then it may be rejected with little or no discussion in the PR.
+Please don't be discouraged if this happens to your HXP; there is simply not enough time for the core team to provide detailed written rationale for every proposed change which they think would not be a good overall fit for Haxe.

 After the HXP has been discussed, a formal vote can take place to accept it.
 Only Haxe Core Team members are allowed to vote:

  - Nicolas Cannasse [@ncannasse](https://github.com/ncannasse) (Haxe creator)
  - Simon Krajewski [@Simn](https://github.com/Simn) (Compiler Maintainer)
  - Hugh Sanderson [@hughsando](https://github.com/hughsando) (Haxe C++ backend)